richelbilderbeek/ArduinoTrialShields/LedTrialShieldBlueBelt/LedTrialShieldBlueBeltEn.md

-# LED Trial Shield, Blauwe Band
+# LED Trial Shield, Blue Belt

-## Doel
+## Goal

-Het LEDje dat op pin 9 zit, moet geleidelijk aan en dan geleidelijk aan gaan.
+The LED must smoothly fade to full brightness and then smootly fade out again.

-De snelheid hiervan is tien milliseconden per lichtintensiteit.
+The speed at which this has to happen is ten milliseconds per light intensity level.

-## Pinnnummers
+## Pins

- * Het LEDje zit op pin 9
+ * The LEDje is connected to pin 9

-De piezo kun je niet aansturen.
+You cannot control the piezo

-## Extra informatie voor de begeleiders
+## Extra information for supervisors

-Etsen:
+Etches:

  * [LedTrialShieldBlueBelt_etch_copper_bottom_mirror.pdf](LedTrialShieldBlueBelt_etch_copper_bottom_mirror.pdf)
  * [LedTrialShieldBlueBelt_etch_copper_bottom.pdf](LedTrialShieldBlueBelt_etch_copper_bottom.pdf)